 Mission Services of London (MSL) is committed to protecting the privacy of all participants, staff, volunteers and donors, as well as confidential organization information.
 MSL collects, stores and uses personal information under its control, in a manner that is respectful of individuals in all of the aforementioned groups.

 Mission Services of London’s designated Privacy Officer is the Director of Human Resources.
 For questions or concerns regarding privacy of information, please contact Marc Fraser, Director of Human Resources: email@example.com.

 Definition of Personal Information

-- Information relating to the race, national or ethnic origin, citizenship status, colour, religion, age, gender, sexual orientation, marital or family status of the individual.
+- Age, date of birth, sex, national or ethnic origin, sexual orientation, marital or family status

-- Information about an individual’s personal or political opinions.
+- Private information about an individual’s personal or political opinions

 Information not considered confidential

 - MSL employees’ name, position, business telephone number and business email